Sunicreates/Sunicreates/README.md

 ---

 ✨ “I aim to develop scalable and robust solutions to complex problems.
-My strong commitment and determination make me a valuable asset to any team.
+My strong commitment and determination makes me a valuable asset to any team.
 I am adaptable, flexible, and always eager to embrace new challenges and emerging technologies.”